falconmick/tdd-demo/slides.md

 ````

 <!--
-When I skipped a step just now I also added the following line, which I could have also done in a red green style
-but I thought I would save you the slides whiplash!

-{click}

-Which gets us to our next problem...
-What did we put in as the argument for our call to Handle Async?
-At this point
-we don't know anything about CarInfo, maybe it's a new type we defined and we can just leave it blank OR maybe its
-a pre-existing class which has required fields?

-{click}

-When this happens it can sometimes be hard to determine how would be best to define our Car Info.
-A second option
-becomes available when we are using a mocking framework, so for example in this demo I could just use a fake
-it easy mock for our data object!

-{click}

-This might feel a bit silly, but once again it's our job as red green refactor-a-tors to take the simpliest steps possible
-to get from failing code to passing code.
-This includes in our test suites.

-A cool thing about this approach is it works nicely with records, as such we can have our fake and if it turns out
-a property on it is important to us

-{click}

-we can just use with to make a new copy with only the one field we need set on it!
-Eventually when we are deeper
-into our implementation and we have a better idea of what the generic model shape we need is for a passing test,
-we will extract the creation of this fake and maybe even replace it with a real once once we have more context
-and decide to cleanup in a refactor step!

-### v6 Refactor

 We have now seen the first and second steps of red and green, finally comes refactor.
 If we have a look at the boilerplate
 test we have been filling out we can see that some code cleaning up could be completed to improve upon the test suite
 we are working on.
 In this situation that change is to rename the test to explain what we are trying to achieve